julienherrero/awesome-list/README.md

 - [uberto/pesticide](https://github.com/uberto/pesticide) - A Library To Write Domain-Driven Tests, written in Kotlin on top of Junit5
 - [unhappychoice/Norimaki](https://github.com/unhappychoice/Norimaki) - :cyclone: Android client for Circle CI
 - [unhappychoice/color-hash.kt](https://github.com/unhappychoice/color-hash.kt) - :traffic_light: https://github.com/zenozeng/color-hash implementation by Kotlin/Android
+- [usefulness/easylauncher-gradle-plugin](https://github.com/usefulness/easylauncher-gradle-plugin) - Add a different ribbon to each of your Android app variants using this gradle plugin.
+Of course, configure it as you will
 - [vanniktech/Emoji](https://github.com/vanniktech/Emoji) - A library to add Emoji support to your Android / JVM Application
 - [varabyte/kobweb](https://github.com/varabyte/kobweb) - A modern framework for full stack web apps in Kotlin, built upon Compose for Web
 - [veepee-oss/link-router](https://github.com/veepee-oss/link-router) - Android routing library